 If you love peanut butter cookies then you’ll want to try these peanut butter and jelly cookies.
 They are so soft and chewy with a yummy burst of jam in the center.
 A perfect combination.

 I remember the first time I made these to take to a church get together they were very popular.
 I think I didn’t even have one to bring home.
 But who wouldn’t like peanut butter and jelly cookies?

-I usually only put a small amount of jelly on the top because as you can see as they bake the jelly really spreads out and you want to make sure it stays on top of the cookie.
+Only put a small amount of jelly on the top because as they bake the jelly really spreads out and you want to make sure it stays on top of the cookie.

-- ½ cup Peanut Butter or any Nut Butter you like
+- ½ cup Peanut Butter (or any nut butter you like)

 - ½ cup Sugar